G-Research/JollyJack/README.md

 Recommended configuration is to
 - `use_threads = False`, `pre_buffer = False` and use default reader backend (no io_uring)

+## Requirements

+- pyarrow  ~= 22.0.0

+JollyJack builds on top of PyArrow.
+While the source package may work with newer versions, the prebuilt binary wheels are built and tested against pyarrow 22.x.

 ##  Installation